muthiman/Osmo_XRP/README.md

 ### Overview

 This proposal seeks to add **`XRP.int3`**—XRP bridged from XRP to Osmosis via the Bitfrost Bridge as a new constituent of **Alloyed XRP**.
-The proposal includes setting an **initial static cap of x%** to limit exposure while adoption matures.
+The proposal includes setting an **initial static cap of 100%**.
+The rationale for this 100% cap rather than the standard 20% is due to the unique nature of the current alloy , which is comprised of a single asset (XRP.core).
+This alloy has extremely low liquidity and in order for the pool to service general purpose, we require exceeding the total liquidity of the alloy.

 ---